 Savings Account Drawbacks

 Savings accounts don't offer any tax breaks such as deductions for contributions or tax-sheltered growth.
 For example, each year, you must include any interest earned on the account in your taxable income for the year, which lowers the after-tax rate of return.
-In addition, depending on how you invest the money in your IRA, you may not be able to achieve as high a rate of return because of the security offered by savings accounts.
+Unlike the IRA, savings accounts typically offer a much lower rate of return, which is considered a fair "trade" for the security and lack of volatility they provide.